2026 Schedule of Events

 WEDNESDAY, JULY 22

-SPIRITUAL ESSENCE OF THE NORTH WOODS
+THE SPIRITUAL ESSENCE OF THE NORTH WOODS

 WEDNESDAY, JULY 22

-7 pm, Location: The Depot, Greenville, Maine
+7 pm, Location: The Depot Historic Train Station, Greenville, Maine

 KEN BURNS FILM ‘HENRY DAVID THOREAU’

-with the filmmaker Erik Ewers
+with Director Erik Ewers

 THURSDAY, JULY 23